microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_microk8s_gitops_helm.md

 # Cleanup

-To delete the GitOps configuration and it's respective Kubernetes resources, we've provided a script in a shell file (Linux, MacOS) and batch file (Windows).
+To delete the GitOps configuration and it's respective Kubernetes resources, we've provided a script in a shell file (Linux, MacOS) and a PowerShell file (Windows).
 It is recommended to run this script locally, since it also removes elements from the local cluster.

 * Linux and MacOS